|Course Length:||1 Year Full-Time|

 Our proactive careers advisory service can help you to find job vacancies and offers in-depth advice on teacher job applications and interviews, to help you secure work.
 Teaching is a r ewarding job and there are many ways in which you could progress in your career, either in the classroom or in a leadership role.
 For more information, see www.education.gov.uk.

-If you are a prospective UK or EU student who will be joining this PGCE in academic year 2017/18, the tuition fee will be £9,250.
-Tuition fees for international students enrolling on the programme in academic year 2017/18 are £12,500.
+If you are a prospective UK or EU student who will be joining this PGCE in academic year 2018/19, tuition fees are still to be announced by the Government.

 Financial support information for international students can be found at www.edgehill.ac.uk/international/fees.